pagerinc/logger/README.md

 ### instance (pino object)
 Already configured pino object

-### exposeErrors (boolean)
-Return error and stacktrace along with `500` response as a payload.
-Useful in non-production environments.
-_Default: false_

 ## Installation and Usage

 *Hapi*

 For 90% of projects, there will be no configuration needed, the plugin will do all the heavy lifting, and you can use the existing hapi `server.log` and `request.log` that you know and love.
 You can extract the logging instance for injection by `server.logger` function or the `require.logger` object - see [Hapi Pino docs](https://github.com/pinojs/hapi-pino#server-decorations) for details.

 ```javascript
 const Hapi = require('hapi');
 const LogPlugin = require('@pager/logger/lib/plugin');